 White blood cell count measures immune function or the total amount of white blood cells circulating in the blood.
 Low WBC can suggest overtraining or under-recovery, infection, or excessive inflammation.
 Slightly low WBC can be an adaptive response to endurance training with little to no impact on training or immune function.

-High WBC, on the other hand, can also be a sign of high inflammation (often due to training).
-If an athlete has high WBC that we suspect (based on their questionnaire) is correlated to high inflammation, we often recommend that the athlete consider dietary changes (more antioxidant-rich foods), adding an additional recovery day, or other recovery strategies such as massage.
+High WBC is commonly associated with infection and should be discussed with a medical professional.
+It can also be a sign of high inflammation.
+If an athlete has high WBC that we suspect (based on their questionnaire) is correlated to high inflammation (after other medical issues have been ruled out), we often recommend that the athlete consider dietary changes (more antioxidant-rich foods), adding an additional recovery day, or other recovery strategies such as massage.

 Iron issues aren’t uncommon, but sometimes the reasons are.
 Check out a few of our latest articles on iron and ferritin here and here if these are issues for you.
 And an uncommon tip: athletes are less able to absorb non-heme (plant-based) iron 3-6 hours after a workout, so we often recommend folks with low iron consume iron right after a workout or at least 6 hours later to optimize iron absorption.